The Exact WKB analysis for asymmetric scalar preheating

 One can write the mass matrix and the CP-violating interactions in a matrix form

-which normally gives the higher (4th) order differential equations after decoupling.
-Note however the matrix can be diagonalized and the equations become the 2nd order differential equations if all elements are constant.
-Using the formalism of the exact WKB for the higher-order differential equations, we are going to discuss asymmetry production in this model.
+which normally gives the higher-order differential equations after decoupling.
+Note however the matrix can be diagonalized and the equations become the second-order differential equations if all elements are constant.
+Using the formalism of the exact WKB for the higher-order differential equations, we are going to find the source of asymmetry in this model.